 Through photographs and short essays, I would like to resist some basic definitions and assumptions about the relationship between planning, building, and inhabitation.
 Namely: that any of them are entirely logical, discrete, or valuable on their own.
 It seems that their value is not independent of one another, as we commonly assume, but when thought of together they constitute a more elementary picture of social life and inhabitation.

 After studying architecture at Rhode Island School of Design and McGill University, I moved to China in 2013.
 I am currently a graduate student of Wang Shu and architect at Amateur Architecture Studio.
-My design work involves renovation and conservation, as well as new projects and planning.
+My work involves building renovation and preservation, as well as new projects and planning.
 I also translate history and theory essays as a way to practice my Chinese language.